sanderslab/magellanmapper/README.md

 `runclrbrain.sh` is a script to run many pipelines within Clrbrain, such as whole volume nuclei detection and image transposition.
 The default pipeline will open the Clrbrain GUI.

 Proprietary image formats such as `.czi` will be imported automatically via Bioformats into a Numpy array format before loading it in the GUI.
-Overlaid images in formats that SimpleITK can open do not require import (we are currently working to open these files as primary images without requiring any import).
+Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK and do not require import (currently we are working on better metadata support though, as of 2018-12-22).

 ## 3D viewer